-The Illinois School of Architecture is equipped with three fabrication labs; the Wood Shop, the Fab Shop, and the Laser Cutting Lab.
+The Illinois School of Architecture is equipped with three fabrication labs; the Wood Shop, the Fabrication Shop, and the Laser Cutter Lab.

 Woodshop and Fabrication Shop

-The School of Architecture Fabrication Shops are available for student, staff, and faculty use once the proper training has been acquired.
+The Illinois School of Architecture Fabrication Shops are available for student, staff, and faculty use once the proper training has been acquired.
 To learn more download the ISoA Facilities Manual here.
-The ISoA Fabrication Shops are dedicated to providing a safe and well equipped environment where students can explore all aspects of design and fabrication.
+The ISoA Fabrication Shops are dedicated to providing a safe and well equipped environment where students are able to explore all aspects of design and fabrication.
 We provide comprehensive training on all Woodshop tools using a 3 Tiered training system.
-Students will not be allowed to utilize the shop without Tier 1 training is mandatory for anyone wishing to access and use the Fabrication Woodshop.
+Tier 1 training is mandatory for anyone wishing to access and use the Fabrication Woodshop.
 All other training is optional but strongly encouraged.
 Sign up sheets for the various training tiers are located by the office door in the Woodshop.
 All training inquiries should be directed to Lowell Miller (Fabrication Coordinator/Shop Manager) and Austin Johnson (Graduate Assistant) at email@example.com.

-The Onsrud CNC router located in the Fabrication Shop is open for student and faculty use.
+The Onsrud CNC router located in the Fabrication Shop is open for student, staff, and faculty jobs.
 Following are requirements for CNC cuts:

--All appointments must be made 48hr in advance and cuts are done on a first come/first serve basis.
+-All appointments must be made 48hrs in advance.
+All cuts are performed on a first come/first served basis.

 -All submitted files must be made and submitted in Rhino, no exceptions.

 We will work to complete your CNC cut in a timely manner.
 Most cuts completed between 3-5 business days from when file and material are approved.

 The Formech 1250 vacuum former is open for student use and some material is available for free.
 The vacuum former has a 1'x1', 2'x2' & 4'x4' capacity.
 Work is done on the vacuum former by appointment only.
 To schedule and appointment, email firstname.lastname@example.org.